Olukoya Ogen

-Olukoya Ogen is a Nigerian professor of history, a Fellow of the Historical Society of Nigeria and former Provost of Adeyemi College of Education, Nigeria.
+Olukoya Ogen is a Nigerian Professor of History.
+He is a Fellow of both the Nigerian Academy of Letters as well as the Historical Society of Nigeria and former Provost of Adeyemi College of Education, Nigeria.

 Education

-Olukoya Ogen obtained his PhD degree in history from the University of Lagos as well as a Certificate in Trade, Growth and Poverty from the World Bank Institute, Washington DC in 2006.
+Olukoya Ogen obtained his PhD degree in History from the University of Lagos as well as a Certificate in Trade, Growth and Poverty from the World Bank Institute, Washington DC in 2006.
 He was a Leventis Scholar at the University of London in 2008; a British Academy Visiting Fellow at the University of Birmingham in 2009; a Cadbury Visiting Fellow in 2010; and an American Council of Learned Societies Postdoctoral Fellow in 2011.
 He was also the Country Director and Co-Investigator of a European Research Council Grant from 2012 to 2017.
+Olukoya Ogen was awarded the University of Leeds' LUCAS-LAHRI Visiting Fellowship in 2022.
+He also won the prestigious UNESCO International Fund for Cultural Diversity grant in 2023 among other research grants.
 He specialises in the sociocultural and economic history of Nigeria.